Peltorator/fl_2020_spbu_spr/peLLang.md

 ![Image description](logo.png)

 This is the first part of the official documentation of the peLLang programming language.
-At this moment there is no compiler or interpreter.
-You can compile it with your eyes.
-Stay tuned!
 You can become my patron on Patreon if you want this language to be released ASAP.

 ## Spaces

 It's allowed to use `space` or `\n`.
 There is no difference between them at all.

+I received some critical reviews in which people complained that there are no `\t` symbols.
+Let me explain it.
+Tabs are sometimes displayed as 4 spaces and sometimes as 8 spaces.
+If accidentally someone uses them mixed, it's a nightmare.
+Just set a tab button on your computer as 4 spaces.

 ## Numbers